MirageML/mirage-blender-addon/readme.md

 ​
 ## Installation
 ​
 Download the file and import it like a regular Blender Package.
-The plugin will be imported into your Unity Project inside `View3D > Tools > Mirage`.
+The plugin will be imported into your Blender Project inside `View3D > Tools > Mirage`.
 ​
 ​
 ## Mirage Asset Browser